yayahjb/neartree/trunk/NearTree/README_NearTree.txt

         t is the probe point, used to search in the group of points Insert'ed

-        return value is the count of the number of points found within the search radius the "Left..." versions are deprecated versions provided for compatibilty with earlier NearTree releases.
+        return value is the count of the number of points found within the search radius the "Left..." versions are deprecated versions provided for compatibility with earlier NearTree releases.

      long FindOutSphere ( const DistanceType& dRadius,